CSU-Agricultural-Water-Quality-Program/ALS-Data-Cleaning-Tool/README.md

 * It is helpful to create a "Confidential Data" forlder in the repo you fork, to run the code locally with real data.
 This avoids copy/pasting the entire repo elsewhere to operate it.

 ## <u>Future Developments</u>
+* Overall
-* Automate the emailing of the report after generation
+    * Automate the emailing of the report(s) after generation

-* Create table of methods used in introduction

-* Fix sample hold time flag "H" in flagData funciton in file_merger.R
+    * fix the issue with HTML reports being saved in /Code folder
     * ~~Create confidential data folder to run using real ALS data~~
     * ~~create confidential TSS folder to run using real data~~

-* fix the issue with HTML reports being saved in /Code folder

-* ~~Fix mutate error in scatterplot matrix~~
+* file-merger
+    * Add integration of separate excel file results when ALS Houston exports work to other ALS labs (e.g., when Selenium analysis is requested.)
+    * Fix sample hold time flag "H" in flagData funciton in file_merger.R
+    * Add GPS coordinates dictionary to assign coordinates to each location and treatment (as necessary)
+* water_report
+    * Create table of methods used in introduction
+* site_selector
+    * Create table of methods used in introduction

-* Set the plots to start at the correct y range
+    * Set the plotly plots to start at the correct y range

-* Fix scatter plot points for Point Sample on the violin plot
+    * Fix scatter plotly plot points for Point Sample on the violin plot
     * Potentially create a way to run the functions for multiple sites
     * Add histograms and correlations to scatterplot matrix
     * Put analyte labels outside of the scatterplot matrix and shorten their names with a analyte dict.
+    * ~~Fix mutate error in scatterplot matrix~~

 ---